 An Educational Tool

 Teachers use trips to Shako:wi either as a starting point or conclusion for lessons on American Indian culture.
 On average, more than fifteen classes visit the center annually, typically near the end of the year or during Native American Heritage Month in November.
-Watson, Latocha and Farmer all agree that students are coming in much more prepared.

 The center continues to do a lot of outreach, but would like to reach the more immediate community in and around the city of Oneida.
-Watson is still told by visitors they had no idea the building even existed.
+Staff are still told by visitors they had no idea the building even existed.
 But the center’s reach and interest extends even beyond central New York.
 Groups from out of state consistently visit Shako:wi and recognize its important role in preserving and sharing American Indian culture.

 Community Continues Cultural Traditions